GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/spe11b/Example.rst

     :end-before: <!-- SPHINX_FLOW_SOL_END -->

-Note the important `isThermal` and `useMass` flags are triggered on.
+Note the important `isThermal` and `useMass` flags are enabled.
 The `targetPhaseVolFractionChangeInTimeStep` parameter controls the time step selection and the `maxCompFractionChange` parameter controls the solution chopping strategy in the solver.
 The `NonlinearSolverParameters` contains the nonlinear tolerance, *line search* parameters, and the parameters for the time step increase and decrease.
 The `LinearSolverParameters` contains parameters for the linear solver: the standard pick here is *Flexible GMRES* iterative solve with *Multi Grid Reduction* preconditioner.